A-Z of health

 You can search for full details of a range of treatments or conditions simply by selecting a letter.

-The best way to treat dehydration is to rehydrate the body by drinking plenty of fluids, such as water, diluted squash, diluted fruit juice or semi-skimmed milk.
+The best way to treat dehydration is to rehydrate the body by drinking plenty of fluids, such as water, semi-skimmed milk, diluted squash or diluted fruit juice.

-A sweet drink can help to replace lost sugar.
-A salty snack can help to replace lost salt.
+A sweet drink can help replace lost sugar and a salty snack can help replace lost salt.

-Infants and children who are dehydrated shouldn't be given water as the main replacement fluid because it can further dilute the minerals in their body and make the problem worse.
-Instead, they should be given diluted squash, diluted fruit juice or a special rehydration solution.
+Infants and children who are dehydrated shouldn't be given only water because it can dilute the already low level of minerals in their body and make the problem worse.
+Instead, they should have diluted squash, diluted fruit juice or a special oral rehydration solution (see below).

 If you or your child is finding it difficult to hold down fluids because of vomiting or diarrhoea, take smaller amounts more frequently.
-If necessary, you could use a spoon or a syringe to give your child small amounts of fluids.
+You may find it easier to use a spoon or a syringe to give your child small amounts of fluid.

-If you're dehydrated, you will have lost sugar and salts as well as water.
+When you're dehydrated, you lose sugar and salts as well as water.
 Drinking a rehydration solution will enable you to re-establish the right balance of body fluids.
 The solution should contain a mixture of potassium and sodium salts, as well as glucose or starch.

-Fluid may be given up the nose using a nasogastric tube or via a saline drip into a vein because this provides essential nutrients faster than using solutions that you drink.
+Fluid may be given up the nose using a nasogastric tube or using a saline drip into a vein (intravenously).
+This will provide essential nutrients faster than using solutions that you drink.

-If you've had bowel surgery, some rehydration solutions may not contain enough salt.
-In this case, you'll need a higher-strength solution.
+If you have had bowel surgery, some rehydration solutions may not contain enough salt.
+In this case, you will need a higher-strength solution.
 Your GP or surgeon will be able to recommend a suitable rehydration solution for you.